Insights·Company deep-dive

 Sustainability question

-Cursor's valuation assumes continued explosive growth.
-A re-rating downward — if ARR growth decelerates or competitive pressure increases — could halve the share price overnight.
-This is the risk profile of an early-stage option position: high beta on the underlying.
+Cursor's valuation assumes continued explosive ARR growth.
+A re-rating downward — if growth decelerates or competitive pressure intensifies — could compress the multiple significantly.
+This is still a high-beta, early-stage risk profile despite the large headline number.

 Want a number for your specific grant?
 The calculator runs the same engine referenced in this article.